Gabaule/TheNewCantina/main_documentation_template.md

 A hybrid strategy combining automated and manual testing methodologies was employed to achieve broad and deep coverage.
 Critical API functionality, model-level data integrity, and repetitive UI workflows were automated to ensure consistent and repeatable verification.
 These automated scripts formed the core of our regression suite.
 Manual exploratory testing was used to supplement this, focusing on verifying visual layout, user experience edge cases, and scenarios not easily covered by automated scripts.
 This blended approach allowed for both efficient regression checking and flexible, human-driven validation.

 To execute this strategy, a specific set of tools was chosen.
 The `pytest` framework served as the foundation for all Python-based testing due to its powerful fixture system and extensibility.
 For backend API and model-level tests, `pytest` was used with an in-memory SQLite database to ensure fast and isolated execution.
 End-to-end browser automation was accomplished using `Selenium IDE` for initial workflow recording, with the exported scripts managed and run via `pytest-selenium`.
 The entire application and its dependencies were orchestrated using `Docker` and `docker-compose`, which provided a consistent and reproducible testing environment across all stages.

+***

+## 5. Annexes

+This section contains the detailed execution reports for all automated and manual test cases.

+%%TEST_ANNEX%%